RKeaves/top-screen-ip-check/README.md

   *Tip:* Modify the `checkInterval` variable in the script to adjust the polling frequency.

 - **UI Styling:**
-  The monitor’s appearance is defined via inline CSS added by `GM_addStyle`.
+  The monitor’s appearance is defined via inline CSS added by GM_addStyle.
 You can customize colors, fonts, and layout by editing the style block within the script.

 - **Error Handling:**
   If the IP fetching fails (e.g., due to connectivity issues), the script logs the error to the console and updates the display with a "Connection error - retrying..." message.